 Obama's Undeniable Impact on Federal Courts

 While the pace of judicial confirmations has slowed since 2015, much of the damage has already been done.
 At this point in his presidency, President Obama has had more judicial nominees confirmed than President Bush.
-He has successfully appointed 55 appeals court judges and 260 district court judges, approximately 30% and 40% of the total seats, respectively.
-Granting any more lifetime appointments to federal judges whose views align with this president’s radical ideological agenda is indefensible.
+He has successfully appointed 55 appeals court judges and 260 district court judges, approximately 30 percent and 40 percent of the total seats, respectively.
+Granting any more lifetime appointments to federal judges whose views align with this president's radical ideological agenda is indefensible.

 Not only have 12 federal judges been confirmed since Republicans took control of the Senate, there have been numerous political appointees confirmed, including Loretta Lynch as Attorney General.
 Her confirmation came after she said illegal immigrants have just as much of a right to work in the United States as natural born citizens do.

 "With or without congressional action" has been the Obama Administration's motto.
 The fundamental disregard for our nation's laws—including the Senate's ability to advise and consent to nominees and on treaties—should prompt senators to reclaim their constitutional prerogatives.

 Senators should refuse to consider or confirm any additional Obama nominees unless they are directly related to national security; and those specific nominees should be evaluated and vetted by the strictest standards, with emphasis given to their record of respect for and adherence to the rule of law and the Constitution.
 Otherwise, the vast majority of President Obama's nominees—whether they have a lifetime appointment, a multi-year term, or will leave their post in one year—will simply be empowered to help the president to continue circumventing elected Representatives and Senators.